MD-CWI/afivo-streamer/documentation/installation.md

 Afterwards, the regular installation instructions can be followed.
 The Linux files are also accessible from Windows, so simulation output can be visualized from the Windows environment.

-# List of issues and solutions {#issues-solutions}
+# Potential issues and solutions {#issues-solutions}

 ## Compilation errors after pulling a new version

 1. Remove the old compiles with `make allclean`
 2. Rarely, the Silo or Hypre libraries have to be recompiled.
-To do this, go to `afivo/external_libraries`, remove  and execute the `build_...` scripts.
+To do this, go to `afivo/external_libraries` and execute the `build_...` scripts.

 ## Specifying the compilers to use